inviwo/modules/topovis/ttk/readme.md

       }
     }

+I add the path to dumpbin.exe to the environment Path since vtk want to use that while running cmake.

 The msvc-dev-vcpkg assumes that that vcpkg is next to the inviwo repo.
 This is the recommended structure
 SomeDir/